Champions League victory to push Liverpool broadcast income to £250m

 Record Holders

 Liverpool came seventh last year among European clubs in Deloitte’s Football Money League table, which ranks soccer teams in terms of their annual revenue.
 Largely due to the strength of the Premier League’s broadcast deals, six English clubs rank in Europe’s top 10.
-But they all come behind Spain’s Real Madrid and Barcelona, with revenue totaling €750.9 million and €690.4 million , respectively.
+But they all come behind Spain’s Real Madrid and Barcelona, with revenue totalling €750.9 million and €690.4 million, respectively.

 Liverpool “will surely be targeting the top five” this year, Mr Jones said.
 “Domestic television revenues are up 8 per cent for the next three-year round, so that will help.”